johan-olsson/dytlo/README.md

 dytlo
 =====

-*A tiny template langue that does any thing you want.
-*

 dytlo has the size of 1.5kb minified, does not have any dependencies and does not poke at the prototype of your DOM.

 Usage